xoseperez/basicstation-docker/README.md

 Basics™ Station defines two different protocols: LNS and CUPS.
 For most cases you can use just the LNS protocol.

 [LNS](https://doc.sm.tc/station/tcproto.html) stands for LoraWAN Network Server.
 The gateway will contact the LNS using the LNS protocol over WSS to get the actual endpoint and start exchanging uplink and downlink messages.
-To configure the BasicStation service in LNS mode you will have to provide the `TC_KEY` at least. `TC_URI` and `TC_TRUST` are set to use TTN by default (using the `TTS_REGION` variable to identify the cluster).
+To configure the Basics™ Station for Docker service in LNS mode you will have to provide the `TC_KEY` at least. `TC_URI` and `TC_TRUST` are set to use TTN by default (using the `TTS_REGION` variable to identify the cluster).
 If you are not using TTN you will have to set `TC_URI` and (probably) `TC_TRUST` as well.

 [CUPS](https://doc.sm.tc/station/cupsproto.html) stands for Configuration and Update Server.
 When CUPS is configured the gateway contacts the CUPS server using HTTPS at boot and regularly to query for configuration changes (new LNS URI, for instance) and firmware updates.
 The server responds with the URI for the LNS and the required keys to connect to it using the LNS protocol.
-To configure the BasicStation service in CUPS mode you will have to either define `USE_CUPS` to 1 or provide the `CUPS_KEY`. `CUPS_URI` and `CUPS_TRUST` are set to use TTN by default (using the `TTS_REGION` variable to identify the cluster).
+To configure the Basics™ Station for Docker service in CUPS mode you will have to either define `USE_CUPS` to 1 or provide the `CUPS_KEY`. `CUPS_URI` and `CUPS_TRUST` are set to use TTN by default (using the `TTS_REGION` variable to identify the cluster).
 If you are not using TTN you will have to set `CUPS_URI` and (probably) `CUPS_TRUST` as well.

 ### Configure your gateway with The Things Stack CE (TTNv3)